CoralHydro2k/ch2kSeawater_Database/.github/ISSUE_TEMPLATE/report-an-issue-with-the-database.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+This includes;
+- the version of the database
+- the sample ID
+- author and year of the sample

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'